ZufengW/100-days-of-code/log.md

 **Thoughts:** After hearing about the diamond-square algorithm, I thought it was interesting.
 So I made this visualisation in JS.

+### Day 53: 10 August

+**Today's Progress**: Web dev bootcamp -- continued unit 31: YelpCamp comments.

+**Thoughts:** I didn't do this yesterday.
+It was 1am and decided to go to sleep instead.
+When the assignments start rolling in, there'le be less time to do dinner.

 <!---
 Is this